Nandostream11/AUG-Simulator/README.md

 ## Introduction

 The AUG simulator allows us to simulate the behavior of autonomous underwater gliders so as to analyse their performance and motions, both in a two dimensional as well as three dimensional setting.
-A PID controller is also implemented for pitch control.
+A PID controller is also implemented for pitch and rudder control.

 ## Installation